-Wisdom Tooth Extraction Rockville MD
+Wisdom Tooth Extraction in Rockville MD

-Wisdom teeth.
-It sounds much better than, “the last teeth to come in.”
+“Wisdom teeth” sounds much better than “the last teeth to come in.”
 Doesn’t it?
-But that’s really all “wisdom” refers to—something that comes with time.
-Wisdom teeth, otherwise known as “third molars” are the last teeth to break through the gums; they tend to show up anywhere from the late teens to the early twenties.
+But that’s all “wisdom” refers to—something that comes with time.
+Wisdom teeth, otherwise known as “third molars,” are the last teeth to break through the gums; they tend to appear anywhere from the late teens to the early twenties.

 There’s nothing inherently good or bad about wisdom teeth.
 Some people don’t even have any.
 Some have more than the usual four, some have less.
 Some people’s wisdom teeth grow in at odd angles.
 Some grow in too close to other teeth and crowd the mouth.
 Some grow in without any trouble at all.
+But sometimes, there are complications with a person’s wisdom teeth.

 Featured Video: Introduction to Wisdom Teeth